Associate in Science Degree

 This is the second of a two-course sequence for students preparing to teach at the elementary school level.
 Topics include elementary geometry of two and three dimensions, measurement, coordinate geometry and transformations, probability, and statistics.
 Prerequisite: MA171 Foundations of Mathematics 1.

-Foreign Language (a)Credits: 3.0
+World Language (a)Credits: 3.0

-Language requirement consists of a two-course sequence in the same foreign language.
+Language requirement consists of a two-course sequence in the same world language.
 American Sign Language counts as a foreign language in education programs within the SUNY system.
 Regents level 4 foreign language in high school (or level 3 with a score of 90 or better) allows students to take one semester of that language at a level of 191(Review) or higher to satisfy this requirement.
 In the case where students are exempt from the language requirement, the language credits must be replaced with courses approved by an advisor.
 Those attending Utica College must select ED206 child Development as their replacement course.

 PE Physical EducationCredits: 0.5